Skip to main content

 3.1.3 Cost Center

 A budgetary organizational unit (department) within the university in which operating expenses are tracked.
-Each unit has at least one cost center manager (such as a manager, director, dean, etc.) who has fiscal responsibility for the unit.
+Each unit has at least one Cost Center manager (such as a manager, director, dean, etc.) who has fiscal responsibility for the unit.

 3.1.4 OIT Computing & Electronic Devices